 Methamphetamine: Enforces clean-up of dwellings or buildings that have been contaminated with methamphetamine production or use.
 For more information, call 373-5337.

 Radon: Stocks both long-term and short-term EPA approved Radon monitoring devices for sale to the general public.
 Staff is available to answer questions dealing with monitoring.
-For further information, call an Environmental Health Specialist at 373-5337.

 Main Wing, 1st Floor